Tina04021997/IntOGen/README.md

 ## Output file interpretation
 1. Go to `./run_files/output/sample/` and get `drivers.tsv`
 2. Remove genes that are:
-   - “combination” (too weak to be called as driver genes, not enough evidence called by the 7 callers) or
+   - “combination” (too weak to be called as driver genes, not enough evidence called by the 7 callers)
 	- q-value combination score > 0.05

 ## Downloading files from AWS instance to local